Hickory Trusts Attorney

 FAQs

-A: The cost of creating a trust in Hickory and throughout North Carolina depends on the number of hours your estate planning attorney puts into creating a trust.
+The cost of creating a trust in Hickory, North Carolina and throughout North Carolina depends on the number of hours your estate planning attorney puts into creating a trust.
 Lawyers usually bill by the hour or set a flat fee for creating a trust.
 The amount of time that your attorney spends creating the trusts depends on the complexity of the financial instrument you are creating.

-A: Setting up a trust is more complicated than setting up a will.
-There are specific guidelines for how a trust must be set up for it to be valid.
+Setting up a trust in North Carolina involves several important steps, such as defining the trust’s purpose, selecting a trustee and beneficiaries, preparing a formal trust agreement, and transferring assets into the trust.
+It is more complicated than setting up a will.
 Most people hire an attorney to handle the process.
 An estate planning attorney can explain which trust option is right for you while setting up the necessary paperwork to create the most effective trust for your situation.

 With the help of an estate planning attorney, you can create the right trust to meet your estate planning goals.
 Trusts can help protect your assets while you’re alive, and they can provide better control over how assets are distributed after your death than a will.
 Cody Law Firm can walk you through the entire process.
 To schedule your consultation, contact our office today.